Growth Metrics

 New York Times (NYT) Current Assets (2016 - 2025)

-New York Times' Current Assets history spans 17 years, with the latest figure at $1.0 billion for Q4 2025.
+New York Times (NYT) has disclosed Current Assets for 17 consecutive years, with $1.0 billion as the latest value for Q4 2025.